What is the Law Regarding Employment in Yuma County?

 Anti-Discrimination laws in Yuma County

-Discriminating at any point of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Yuma County residents.
+Discriminating at any time of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Yuma County residents.
 People who live and work in Yuma County must follow laws which make it illegal to discriminate on the basis of certain categories.
 These categories include race, gender, age, national origin, and disability.

-Discrimination claims can often be heard in front of an administrative agency such as the EEOC.
+Discrimination claims can generally be heard in front of an administrative agency such as the EEOC.
 Some attorneys specialize in the field of discrimination claims.